f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 System Inventory / Components from the API
 ------------------------------------------

-Chassis Status from the API
+Chassis Inventory from the API
 ---------------------------

 The overall chassis status can be queried via the following API command: